arth6025/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does Tell stat about bikeshare usage
+Describe what your project is about and what it does Tells you the stats about bikeshare usage

 ### Files used
 Include the files used